Russell Brand: Civil actions

 In November 2023, a woman accused Brand of exposing himself and later trapping and assaulting her in a bathroom during the production in 2010 of the comedy film Arthur (2011).
 She was an extra on the film and brought forth a lawsuit against him and Warner Bros.
 On 3 November 2023, the lawsuit was filed against Brand under New York's Adult Survivors Act, which allowed victims of sexual offences for which the statute of limitations had lapsed a period of one year to file a suit.
-Warner Bros. and others involved in Arthurs production were also named as defendants for neglecting, aiding and abetting misconduct by Brand on the film set.
+Warner Bros. and others involved in Arthurs production were also named as defendants for neglecting, aiding and abetting misconduct by Brand on the set.

 On 6 February 2025, Brand was sued for sexual abuse at the High Court of Justice in London.

 On 7 April 2025, news outlets reported Brand to be the subject (among others) of the previously mentioned civil action case filed in New York state, accusing him of sexual assault whilst intoxicated, whilst filming Arthur.
-The Independent states the plaintiff alleged Brand "exposed his genitalia to her and followed her to a bathroom while intoxicated on set and assaulted her".
+The Independent stated the plaintiff alleged that Brand had "exposed his genitalia to her and followed her to a bathroom while intoxicated on set and assaulted her".
 As the two legal actions have been filed separately, concerns have been raised they may prejudice each other.
 Whilst a delay request by Brand's legal team was rejected, the deadline to submit his deposition for the US lawsuit has been extended to 30 October 2025.
 Brand denied the allegation, claiming he had been sober for "approximately eight years" at the time of the incident.
 Warner Bros. was also named on the lawsuit, accused of negligence.